OI-wiki/i18n/docs/ds/binary-heap.md

 ### Insertion operation

-The insertion operation refers to inserting an element into the binary heap, and it is required to still be a complete binary tree after insertion.
+The insertion operation refers to inserting an element into the binary heap, and it is required that the tree remains a complete binary tree after insertion.

 The easiest way is to insert after the rightmost leaf in the bottom layer.

 If the bottom layer is full, then add another layer.

-If cannot satisfy the property of heap after insertion?
+How about the property of heap cannot be satisfied after insertion?

  **Upward adjustment**: If the weight of this node is greater than the weight of its parent node, swap and repeat this process until this condition is no longer satisfied or reaches the root.